datahubio/blog/what-is-next-enhancing-dataset-discovery-and-providing-core-data-for-the-world.md

 ### Enhanced Dataset Showcase Pages

 We’re transforming dataset pages into rich, informative showcases.
-Our goal is for users to quickly grasp the dataset’s metadata, preview the data, and understand the schema in detail.
-We’ll offer comprehensive insights into the structure and contents of each dataset, empowering users to make informed decisions.
+Our goal is for users to quickly grasp a dataset’s metadata, preview its data, and understand its schema in detail.
+We’ll provide comprehensive insights into the structure and contents of each dataset, empowering users to make informed decisions.

 ### Keeping Core Datasets Up-to-Date